 To make an accurate spine injury nerve damage diagnosis, it’s important to undergo a careful physical exam and medical history review.
 Your physician will check for any numbness or nerve damage symptoms.

-If the patient complains about neck pain signals, isn’t fully awake, has obvious weakness or neurological injury signs, other tests can diagnose damage to any nerves, pain level, and completeness.
-Whether your body’s nerves will self-repair largely remains dependant on isolating and treating the irritation and dysfunction early.
+If the patient complains about neck pain signals, isn’t fully awake, and has apparent weakness or neurological injury signs, other tests can diagnose damage to any nerves, pain level, and completeness.
+Whether your body’s nerves will self-repair largely remains dependent on isolating and treating the irritation and dysfunction early.

 Nerve Damage Diagnostic Health Test Procedures:

 After your spine injury, doctors will conduct a more comprehensive evaluation to pinpoint the type of spine injury.
 The exam includes assessing muscle strength and ability to feel pinprick sensations, including light touch or skin pressure.

 You may be admitted to the Intensive Care Unit for treatment.
 You may also be transferred to a Regional Spine Injury Center equipped with a team of neurosurgeons, orthopedic surgeons, spinal cord medicine specialists, psychologists, nurses, therapists, and social workers with experience in treating spinal cord injuries.

 Sometimes nerve damage victims will receive poor care through government-run insurance.
 Our caring office of professionals and experts at Ehline Law Firm finds victims lien doctors who get paid out of your settlement.
 Our law group will address your legal problems while you rest and recuperate from your spinal cord nerve damage.